List of Solar System objects by size: From 100 to 199 km

-This list contains a selection of objects estimated to be between 100 and 199 km in radius (200 and 399 km in diameter).
-The largest of these may have a hydrostatic-equilibrium shape, but most are irregular.
-Most of the trans-Neptunian objects (TNOs) listed with a radius smaller than 200 km have "assumed sizes based on a generic albedo of 0.09" since they are too far away to directly measure their sizes with existing instruments.
+This list contains a selection of objects estimated to be between 100 and 199 km in radius (200 and 399 km in diameter), being 200 km nicknamed the "potato radius" by astronomers.
+The largest of these may have a hydrostatic-equilibrium shape, but most are irregular (i.e., potato-shaped).
 Mass switches from 1021 kg to 1018 kg (Zg).
 Main-belt asteroids have orbital elements constrained by (2.0 AU < a < 3.2 AU; q > 1.666 AU) according to JPL Solar System Dynamics (JPLSSD).
 Many TNOs are omitted from this list as their sizes are poorly known.

 From 50 to 99 km

 This list contains a selection of objects 50 and 99 km in radius (100 km to 199 km in average diameter).
 The listed objects currently include most objects in the asteroid belt and moons of the giant planets in this size range, but many newly discovered objects in the outer Solar System are missing, such as those included in the following reference.
 Asteroid spectral types are mostly Tholen, but some might be SMASS.